Add to your Claude Code skills

 The flow is described in section 3.2...

 That's it.
-No installation, no Docker, no complex setup.
+No Docker, no Python, no server setup.

 You want AI to search your documents—technical specs, research papers, internal docs.
 But most solutions send your files to external APIs.